connorwstein/cf_cookbook/README.md

 # cf_cookbook
-Website for the book Cashflow Cookbook by Gord Stein

-www.cashflowcookbook.ca
+This was the backend for www.cashflowcookbook.ca before I started using wordpress like a normal person.